-Prerequisite: MATH 50 or one year high school precalculus with a grade of B or better as reflected in the second semester grade.
+Prerequisite: MATH 50 or high school precalculus with a grade of B or better as reflected by the second semester grade.

-Topics include limits, derivative and integral, theory and applications, and differentiation and integration of sines and cosines.
+Topics include limits, derivative and integral, theory and applications, and differentiation and integration of sines

 Transfer Status: Transferable to UC/CSU, see counselor for limitations.